code4it-dev/c4it-hugo/content/article/2019/007-overview-api-gateways/index.md

 ---
 title: API Gateways - an overview
 date: 2019-05-17
+url: /blog/overview-api-gateways
+draft: false
+categories:
+  - Blog
 tags:
   - API Gateway
   - Ocelot
 toc: true
-url: /blog/overview-api-gateways
-categories:
-  - Blog
 summary: API Gateways can help you create microservices and micro frontends, and expose rich APIs to your customers while keeping things simple on your company.
+images:
+  - /blog/overview-api-gateways/featuredImage.png
 ---

 When creating complex systems, it is important to have the possibility to develop the functionalities in a simple way but expose those functionalities in a coherent way.